Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Methods

 We assume that the per capita net growth rate of cells from Population~$k$ is given by the parameter $\beta_k\in\mathbb{R}$ for $k=1,2$.
 The parameter reflects the difference of the per capita proliferation rate and the death rate of the population.
 The resulting dynamics of the cell population numbers are represented by the ODE system

 The system~\eqref{models:ode_exp} admits the analytic solution

-The solution in Equation~\eqref{models:ode_exp_solution} shows that, if~$\beta_k>0$, Population~$k$ grows exponentially and, if~$\beta_k<0$, it declines exponentially.
+The solution in Eq~\eqref{models:ode_exp_solution} shows that, if~$\beta_k>0$, Population~$k$ grows exponentially and, if~$\beta_k<0$, it declines exponentially.
 In the application considered in this article, scientists seek after gene modifications that make Population~1 grow less strongly or even shrink in comparison to Population~2, i.\,e.\ $\beta_1<\beta_2$.
-These two desirable cases are depicted in Figure~\ref{models:fig_exp} for exemplary parameter values.
+These two desirable cases are depicted in Fig~\ref{models:fig_exp} for exemplary parameter values.

+We assume that a given gene modification exerts the same effect on the same leukaemia sample across different mice; that is, different mice share identical growth rates~$\beta_k$.
+To account for inter-mouse heterogeneity and variability in cell homing~\cite{Ebinger2016,Bahrami2023}, we allow for mouse-specific initial conditions~$x_k(0)$.
+For the sake of notational simplicity, we omit this dependence in the notation of initial conditions.

-The exponential nature in Equation~\eqref{models:ode_exp_solution} implies that $x_k(t)\to\infty$ if $\beta_k>0$, or $x_k(t)\to0$ if $\beta_k<0$, as $t\to\infty$.
+The exponential nature in Eq~\eqref{models:ode_exp_solution} implies that $x_k(t)\to\infty$ if $\beta_k>0$, or $x_k(t)\to0$ if $\beta_k<0$, as $t\to\infty$.
 Both this asymptotic behaviour and a constant doubling time are rarely observed in real phenomena in the long run.
-At some point, for example, food resources or the space in the system are exhausted such that growth decelerates \citep[e.\,g.][]{Kuang2016}.
+At some point, for example, food resources or the space in the system are exhausted such that growth decelerates~\cite{Wodarz2014}.
 In our application, however, we are more interested in the evaluation of population dynamics on a relatively small time horizon than in predicting beyond this horizon.
-It has been observed that exponential growth of a population in a limited time period can be reasonably assumed \citep[e.\,g.][]{Kuang2016}.
+It has been observed that exponential growth of a population in a limited time period can be reasonably assumed, in particular for non-solid tumours as leukaemia~\cite{Simon2006,Wodarz2014}.
 Thus, it still makes sense to employ the exponential growth model.
 In addition, however, we will investigate the logistic growth model which takes into account an upper bound for population sizes.

-\subsection{Logistic growth model}
+\subsubsection{Logistic growth model}

 A logistic growth model accounts for the fact that real-world populations rarely grow permanently exponentially.
 It assumes that the sum of all system entities cannot exceed a carrying capacity $K\in\mathbb{N}$ at any time~$t$ if the sum of the initial conditions is less than $K$, i.\,e.\ $x_1(0)+x_2(0)<K$ in our case.
 In the considered context, the capacity~$K$ reflects the finite resources for leukaemia cells to proliferate in the bone marrow of mice and we presume that the bone marrow can only absorb a maximum of $K$ leukaemia cells.
 The corresponding logistic growth model reads